 Students acquire a broader perspective and learn to relate their Chicago-based semester to their overall Lake Forest education.

 The academic program is a full-semester, four-credit curriculum.
-While participating in the In The Loop program, you will complete an internship of two credits, totaling 300 hours over the course of the semester.
+While participating in the In The Loop program, you will complete an academic internship of two credits, totaling 300 hours over the course of the semester.
 Given the experiential/immersive nature of the program, the internship is a key component of the In The Loop program.

 You will also complete up to two additional academic credits, chosen from: